The Third Level of Clean: Disinfecting

 What's the Difference?

-DISINFECTING – Disinfecting is the elimination of pathogens and disease-causing microorganisms.1
+DISINFECTING – Disinfecting is the elimination of most pathogens and disease-causing microorganisms.
+1

-If the elimination of pathogens and disease-causing microorganisms is crucial, a disinfectant must be used after surfaces are cleaned.
-While sanitizing reduces the number of germs present to levels considered safe, disinfecting effectively eliminates organisms.
-Additionally, by definition, a sanitizer cannot make antiviral claims or claims against spores; only EPA-registered disinfectants can.
+If the elimination of most pathogens and disease-causing microorganisms is crucial, a disinfectant must be used after surfaces are cleaned.
+While sanitizing reduces the number of germs present to levels considered safe, disinfecting effectively eliminates most organisms.
+Additionally, a sanitizer cannot make claims against spores.
 Many viruses can be extremely resistant to many antimicrobial treatments and are unlikely to be inactivated by common food-contact surface sanitizers.2 When these viruses may be present, disinfection becomes necessary.

 Make disinfecting protocols hassle-free with Sani Professional® Disinfecting Multi-Surface Wipes!